 Related page: Browser-based Access & Management

-Accessing the INSTALLATIONS page of the Altium Infrastructure Server's browser-based interface - your connection to the Network Installation Service.
+Accessing the Installations page of the Altium NEXUS Server's browser-based interface – your connection to the Network Installation Service.
 You must be signed-in as an

-administrator for your Infrastructure Server, in order to access and interact with the NIS.
+administrator for your NEXUS Server, in order to access and interact with the NIS.

-Enter your AltiumLive credentials as part of the general settings for the Infrastructure Server.
-These are required to be able to acquire Altium products and extensions from
+Enter your AltiumLive credentials as part of the general settings for the NEXUS Server.
+These are required to be able to acquire Altium products and extensions from Altium's secure

 The second setting involves specifying the checking interval when using the Automatic Updates feature.
 This determines how often the Altium Cloud Repository is checked for later versions of specified products and extensions.
-Set the interval time, in minutes, on the Settings - Network Installation page of the Infrastructure Server's browser-based interface.
+Set the interval time, in minutes, on the Admin – Settings – Network Installation page of the NEXUS Server's browser-based interface.
 The default is 120 minutes (so checking for updates every couple of hours).